From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

 V – Verrucas

-Where there’s a swimming pool there’s a verruca just waiting to happen.
-These annoying warts that develop on the soles of the feet are caused by a virus picked up off damp floors, so a wear flip-flops or sliders when you’re walking around swimming pools or in communal areas.
+Where there’s a swimming pool, there’s a verruca just waiting to happen.
+These annoying warts that develop on the soles of the feet are caused by a virus picked up off damp floors, so wear flip-flops or sliders when you’re walking around swimming pools or in communal areas.

 W – Wiffy Pits

-If you’re brave, think about having your armpits professionally waxed.
-“You’ll generally feel cooler, fresher and cleaner,” says Andy Rouillard from Axiom Bodyworks – the UK leader in men’s hair removal education.
+If brave, think about having them professionally waxed.
+“You’ll generally feel cooler, fresher and cleaner,” says Andy Rouillard from male grooming salon Axiom Bodyworks.

 X – X-Rated

 If there’s nothing we can do to convince you not to wear budgie smugglers this summer, at least see to your trunkline.
 A tidy ‘downstairs’ will not only save any unsightly overspill, it’ll also leave you feeling cooler and fresher.

 Arm yourself with a decent body hair trimmer – ideally one that’s been specially designed for pubic topiary.

 Burnt to a crisp and without any after sun lotion?
 Try slathering a little chilled yoghurt onto the affected area.

 Simply apply, let it sit for ten minutes and wash off with cool water before patting the skin dry.
 Plain yoghurt is better than a fruit-infused one, obviously.